 Narrated Asmâ’ bint Abu Bakr:

-When Az-zubair married me, he had not real property or anything else except a camel, which drew water from the well, and his horse.
-I used to feed his horse with fodder and drew water and sew the bucket for drawing it, and prepare the dough, but I did not know how to bake bread.
-So our ansari neighbouress used to bake bread for me, and they were honorable ladies.
+When Az-Zubair married me, he had no real property or anything else except a camel, which drew water from the well, and his horse.
+I used to feed his horse with fodder and drew water and sew the bucket for drawing it and prepare the dough, but I did not know how to bake bread.
+So our Ansari neighbouress used to bake bread for me, and they were honorable ladies.
 I used to carry the date stones on my head from Zubair’s land to him by Allah’s Messenger and this land was two third Farsakh (About two miles) from my house.
 One day, while I was coming with the date stones on my head, I met Allah’s Messenger along with some Ansari people.
 He called me and then, (directing his camel to kneel down) said, “Ikh!
 Ikh!” so as to make me ride behind him (on his camel).
 I felt shy to travel with the men and remembered Az- Zubair and his sense of Ghira (being jealous), for he had the greatest sense of Ghira of all the people.
-Allah’s Messenger (pbuh) noticed that I felt shy, so he proceeded.
-I came to Az-Zubair and said, “I met Allah’s Messenger (pbuh) while I was carrying a load of date stones on my, and he had some companions with him.
+Allah’s Messenger (PBUH) noticed that I felt shy, so he proceeded.
+I came to Az-Zubair and said, “I met Allah’s Messenger (PBUH) while I was carrying a load of date stones on my, and he had some companions with him.
 He made his camel kneel down so that I might ride, but I felt shy in his presence and remembered your sense of Ghira.
-On that Az-Zubair said, “By Allah, your carrying the date-stones (and you being seen by the Prophet (pbuh) in such a state) is more shameful to me than your riding with him. (i.e. You should have obeyed the Prophet).'”
-(I continued serving in this way) untill Abu Bakr sent me a servant to look after the horse, whereupon I felt as if he had set me free.”
+On that Az-Zubair said, “By Allah, your carrying the date-stones (and you being seen by the Prophet (PBUH) in such a state) is more shameful to me than your riding with him. (i.e. You should have obeyed the Prophet).'”
+(I continued serving in this way) until Abu Bakr sent me a servant to look after the horse, whereupon I felt as if he had set me free.”

 Her Bravery & Patience